inko-lang/inko/docs/source/getting-started/modules.md

 ## Third-party dependencies

-Inko supports adding third-party dependencies using its package manager "ipm".
+Inko has a built-in package manager, available using the `inko pkg` command and its subcommands (e.g. `inko pkg add`).
 Packages are just Git repositories hosted on a platform such as GitLab or GitHub.
 There's no central package registry.

 ### Manifest format